How Much Single-Use Plastic is in Your Life?

 For those that really want a challenge, you can change to natural/reusable alternatives for things you use every day.
 This website has a tried, tested and true list of alternatives.

-There is no shortage of advice on how to use less plastic in your life; doing a quick internet search will bring up hundreds of sites with good advice.
-Since this post is about the problems of single-use plastic and how to lessen its impact, here are two more sites; My Plastic Free Life and The Problem with Plastics, with some good advice.
-Some of them might seem a bit hard-core for your own tastes.
-That’s ok.
+Since this post is about the problems of single-use plastic and how to lessen its impact, check out My Plastic Free Life for some good advice.
+Some changes might seem a bit hard-core for your own tastes.
+That’s okay!
 Just follow the ones you can comfortably incorporate into your own lifestyle.

 Single-use plastics will probably not be going away any time soon.
 They’re cheap, sturdy, and often used to protect a product or food.
 That doesn’t mean we have to roll over and accept them everywhere.
 If we take the time to slowly phase single-use plastics out of certain aspects of our lives, the industries will notice, and maybe they’ll start to use less.
 It won’t be easy, but then as the saying goes, “Everything that’s good to do isn’t easy.
 If it was easy, everyone would already be doing it.”